How to Remove a Domain Controller That No Longer Exists

 quit

-5. Select the orphaned DC to remove:
+5. Choose the orphaned DC you want to remove:

-select operation target
+• select operation target

 list domains